bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 71°
+- 73°
-- Overcast
+- Mostly Cloudy
 - 80% humidity
 - 7 mph wind
-- 88% cloud cover
+- 83% cloud cover
-- 24 AQI 🟩
+- 26 AQI 🟩
 - 0.33 inches of rain in the past 24 hours
-- 1.65 inches of rain expected in the next 48 hours
+- 1.5 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>